 Caves in Matera

-During the 8th century BC, Greek settlers began arriving in the coastal areas of Southern Italy.
+During the 8th century BCE, Greek settlers began arriving in the coastal areas of Southern Italy.
 Later, the Romans gave this area the name Magna Graecia (Latin meaning “Great Greece”).
-Presently these are the regions of Campania, Apulia, Basilicata, Calabria and Sicily.
-These Greek settlers brought with them their Hellenic civilization, which was to leave a lasting imprint on Italy, such as in the culture of ancient Rome.
+Nowadays these are the regions of Campania, Apulia, Basilicata, Calabria and Sicily.
+These Greek settlers brought with them their Hellenic civilization, which left a lasting imprint on Italy, such as in the culture of ancient Rome.

-251 BC: the Romans – Matheola scaring the elephants…
+251 BCE: the Romans – Matheola scaring the elephants…

-In 251 BC, the Roman Lucius Caecilius Metellus founded a town in the current location of Matera and named it Matheola.
+In 251 BCE, the Roman Lucius Caecilius Metellus founded a town in the current location of Matera and named it Matheola.
 Interestingly, consul Metellus decisively defeated the Carthaginian general Hasdrubal, brother-in-law to Hannibal, at Palermo, Sicily by panicking the enemy’s elephants.
 Sounds pretty ingenious.
+I wonder how they did it.
+Maybe they released a bunch of mice?!?

 Matera, a beautiful and ancient town with lots of things to do.

 For about six centuries, the Romans kept control of the area.
-In 476 AD the Western Roman Empire fell to Germanic rule.
+In 476 CE the Western Roman Empire fell to Germanic rule.

-476 AD to Middle Ages: A Revolving Door
+476 CE to Middle Ages: A Revolving Door

 During the next centuries Germanic, French, Roman, Spanish and Arabian invaders marched through Basilicata.
 The Ostrogoths held on to the region till mid-6th century when the Byzantines (Eastern Roman Empire) reconquered it.
 Between 571 and 590, they became part of the Lombard Duchy of Benevento In the following centuries, Saracen raids led to Muslim rule for a short period until the Byzantines conquered Matera once more.
 Later, they saw Italo-Normans and Germans, who were ousted in the 13th century by the French.
 Like I said, it was like a revolving door, changing rulers often.